atharvgaur1845/deepfake_detection_using_cnn_and_rnn/README.md

 This project develops a hybrid CNN-LSTM deepfake detection system that analyzes spatial and temporal features in video sequences.
 The system combines ResNet-18 for spatial feature extraction with bidirectional LSTM for temporal pattern recognition, achieving 87.69% accuracy on test data.
 Key learnings include the critical importance of temporal modeling and robust preprocessing pipelines for effective deepfake detection.

 ## 2. Thought Process
-After reviewing literature on deepfake detection methods including XceptionNet (91.5% accuracy) and GenConViT (93.8%), we selected a hybrid approach balancing performance and computational efficiency.
+After reviewing literature on deepfake detection methods including XceptionNet (91.5% accuracy) and GenConViT (93.8%), I selected a hybrid approach balancing performance and computational efficiency.
 The decision was based on:
 - Temporal inconsistencies being key deepfake indicators
 - CNN-LSTM combinations showing 97%+ accuracy in studies
 - Memory constraints favoring hybrid over 3D CNN approaches